xrisaD/CI-CDPipeline/README.md

 ### The App:
 https://version-app.herokuapp.com/

+### Run the demo

+1. Clone or fork the repo
+2. Create a Slack channel
+4. Create the secrets (HEROKU_API_KEY, SLACK_WEBHOOK) and pass them as environment variables through the Github Settings.

 ## 2. A CI/CD with Jenkins
 ### Description:
 The first step was to create a VM on Google Cloud and set up the Jenkins server on that machine.
 After that, we had to create a Multibranch pipeline [3] from the Jenkins UI and a Jenkinsfile inside the Github repository [4].